paracycle/peelingawaythelayers.net/_pages/part4.md

 As we said before, the Network Layer is responsible for moving data across a network of separate networks.
 So we need entities on each network that know how and where to send our data so that it makes its way to the recipient.

-This works almost exactly as it does in the postal network example we gave in the [first part of these series](/KC66lGNLQZGfbjNCvhKRSQ).
+This works almost exactly as it does in the postal network example we gave in the [first part of these series]({% link _pages/part1.md %}).
 Each node that routes data on the Network Layer is called a "router", so each router is, thus, a Layer 3 device, since they can read the network layer protocol.
 Routers are connected to multiple networks and provide the role of the gateway between them.

 So how does this work exactly?
 Let's dive in on an example:

 ![Image of a Network of Networks](/assets/images/multiple-networks.png)

 Here there are two networks connected to each other.
-There is a node on the network on the left with IP address `192.168.1.2`, let's call it Alice, who wants to send data to node on the network on the right with the IP address `192.168.2.10`, let's call it Bob.
+There is a node on the network on the left with IP address `192.168.1.2`, let's call it Alice, who wants to send data to node on the network on the right with the IP address `192.168.10.5`, let's call it Bob.

 The two networks are connected by a router that sits on both networks, let's call the router Charlie.
-Charlie has two IP addresses since it lives in two networks, let's say its IP address is `192.168.1.1` on the first network and `192.168.2.1` on the second network.
+Charlie has two IP addresses since it lives in two networks, let's say its IP address is `192.168.1.1` on the first network and `192.168.10.1` on the second network.

 Now, when Alice wants to send some data to Bob, it first checks to see if Bob's address is on the same network as Alice.
 (How does this happen, you might ask, more details on that later.)
 When Alice realizes that Bob is on a separate network, Alice knows that she needs to first send the data to Charlie.
 (Again, how did Alice know to send the data to Charlie?
 Again, more details later.)
 When Charlie receives the packet, it inspects the destination address and sees that it is an address on the other network and sends the data to Bob directly.